Cost of a Trip to Tromso: Budget Breakdown (Winter Edition)

 ➡️ Northern lights tour: about $160.
 These tours are strictly northern lights tours.
 You will go out ‘chasing’ them in a van and set up somewhere to have a small fire.

-These tours are non-refundable if you don’t see the lights so can be risky, but it is an adventure (after all).
+These tours are non-refundable if you don’t see the lights so they can be risky, but it is an adventure (after all).

 ➡️ Sami cultural tour (and reindeer ranch): about $165.
 This tour has two options – one includes reindeer sledding and one does not.
 I, personally, don’t find reindeer sledding ethical so I avoid it (and ranches that do it).